Miller-Inc/Miller-Physics-Engine/README.md

    - C++17 compatible compiler
    - CMake 3.10 or higher
    - CUDA Toolkit (if using GPU acceleration which is currently the only option)
+   - Visual Studio 2019 or later (for Windows users)

 2. Clone the repository:
    ```bash